Medicines During PregnancySkip to the navigation

 Is it okay to take herbal supplements and vitamins?

 Women who are trying to get pregnant and those who are pregnant should take a multivitamin that has folic acid .
-Folic acid is especially important prior to and in the first few weeks of pregnancy, because it prevents some birth defects.
-You can get folic acid in an over-the-counter multivitamin or in a multivitamin that your doctor or nurse-midwife prescribes.
-Talk to your doctor or nurse-midwife about which type of vitamin you should take.
-In some cases, doctors and nurse-midwives prescribe extra iron or extra folic acid.
+Folic acid is most important before and in the first few weeks of pregnancy, because it prevents some birth defects.
+You can get folic acid in an over-the-counter multivitamin.
+Or you might get it in a multivitamin that your doctor or midwife prescribes.
+Talk to your doctor or midwife about which type of vitamin you should take.
+In some cases, doctors and midwives prescribe extra iron or extra folic acid.

 Other Works Consulted